 - Revamp — but don’t eliminate — your child’s daily routine.
 A daily routine gives most kids a sense of structure and security.
 While certain tasks (such as doing homework) can be dropped during the summer, new ones (like packing for daily swim lessons) can be added.

 - Post the family’s summer schedule where everyone can see it.
-Mark activities (day camps, vacations, your teenager’s work schedule, etc.) on a “family size” calendar posted in a central location and invite your child contribute.
-Together, you can determine key dates (e.g., community pool opens for recreation swim, July Fourth barbeque) and your child can mark them on the calendar.
+Mark activities (day camps, vacations, your teenager’s work schedule, etc.) on a “family size” calendar posted in a central location and invite your child to contribute.
+Together, you can determine key dates (e.g., community pool opens for recreational swim, July Fourth barbeque, etc.) and your child can mark them on the calendar.

 - Be prepared to be spontaneous.
 Keep a running list of places and people to visit when time permits and the mood strikes.
-Summer — free from homework and tutors — is a good time to stop by the science museum, bike trail, or concert-in-the-park you can’t seem to get to during the school year.
+Summer — free from homework and tutors — is a good time to stop by the science museum, hit the bike trail, or go to the concert in the park you can’t seem to get to during the school year.

 - If you and/or your child thrive on routine, build as much of it in to your summer schedule as possible.
-Even so, your routine may change every week or so; find ways to prepare for this transition.
-This may be as simple as mentally rehearsing the new routine (including daily wake-up time and preparation) with your child before the week begins.
+Even if your routine may change every week or so, find ways to prepare for this transition.
+It may be as simple as mentally rehearsing the new routine (including daily wake-up time and preparation) with your child before the week begins.

 - Ask other people (spouse, family members, and neighbors) for help shuttling kids to activities and supervising them on their “days off.”
-Trade carpooling and kid-watching duties with other parents in your neighborhood.
+See if you can trade carpooling and kid-watching duties with other parents in your neighborhood.

 - Involve your child when preparing for family trips and activities.
 Depending on their age, your child can help map out driving routes or make a list of the clothing and recreational gear the family will need.